 The 20 North Coast protected areas -- consisting of 19 marine protected areas and one marine recreational management area -- took effect on Dec.
 19, 2012, and cover 137 square miles along the North Coast, according to the California Department of Fish and Wildlife.

 The baseline program is led by the MPA Monitoring Enterprise, a partnership between the California Department of Fish and Wildlife, California Sea Grant, the California Ocean Protection Council and the California Ocean Science Trust.

 Over the three-year span of the program, 11 projects will examine ocean conditions and human uses in eight natural ecosystems along the North Coast.
-While baseline programs have been conducted in three other regions of the state, the North Coast program will be the first to incorporate the traditional ecological knowledge of Native American tribes.

 In a project led by the Smith River Rancheria, several North Coast tribes will draw upon the knowledge of their members to assess the ecological and cultural importance of several species across four different ecosystems.